vwolanyk/closures-assignment/README.md

 * the for loop is creating a variable called `index`
 * we are creating a function (it's anonymous)
   * it's getting passed into `listElement.addEventListener`
+* we are printing out `this.innerHTML` (which works)
-* we are printing out `index + 1`
+* we are printing out `index` and `secretMessages[index]`

 So the functions - we are creating 3 of them, one for each list element - are all relying on the same variable: `index`.
 This is exactly what happened with `callMeOnMyCellPhone`: it was relying on `number`.
 We should therefore expect every click handler to print out the same number.

 > #### Trivia/advanced
-Why is the printed value `4` instead of `3`?
-The values index takes are `1`, `2`, and `3`.
+Why is the printed index `3` instead of `2`?
+The values index takes are `0`, `1`, and `2`.
 But the for loop actually tries to increase the value of `index` by one again!
-This means `index` hits `4`, at which point the for loop stops (because `index < listElements.length`).
+This means `index` hits `3`, at which point the for loop stops (because `index < listElements.length`).
+You can always test this by printing out the index of a for loop *after* the loop completes.

-I'd recommend reading this section more than once before we moving on.
+We recommend reading this section more than once before moving on.
 If you are unfamiliar with JavaScript scope and how it works, you'll want to play around with it yourself!
 Make a JS file, create variables and functions, run them in Node, and learn as much as you can.
 Tackling closures without an understanding of scope is like climbing a mountain without the mountain.

 ## The Solution

+We've seen that the problem with the previously proposed solution was that the value of `index` kept changing.
+What if we could find a way to guarantee that the variable won't change ever again?
+Putting it another way, if we could make the variable 'safe' from the rest of the program, then each function should have its own secret message.